-J. Turner Jerdan, representing the tobacco establishment of Boroughs & Wing, Atlanta, Ga., arrived in town on Saturday last.
-He was detained at Seneca City, looking after a box of cigars intended for the editor-in-chief of this journal; but the transfer was safely accomplished, and we have had the satisfaction of puffing some of the finest cigars brought to this place since the war.
+J. Turner Jerdan, representing the tobacco hment of Boroughs & Wing, Atla Ga., arrived in town on Saturday last.
+He was detained at Seneca City, looking after a box of cigars intended for the editor-in-chief of this ournal; but the transfer was safely accomolished, and we have had the satisfaction of puffing some of the finest cigars brought to this place since the war.
 Mr. Jordan is building up an extensive trade in this section, and his old friends and customers are showering their favors upon him in the way of orders for tobacco and cigars.
 He represents an excellent and reliable house, which deals extensively in the weed, and offers superior inducements to the trade.

-- Texas has increased a quarter of a million in population during the last three years.
-Senator Schurz will deliver the eulog upon Charles Sumner in Boston on the 29th

-William M. Nelson has been appointed county treasurer of Fairfield, vice H. A. Smith, resigned.
+Texas has increased a quarter of a million in population during the last three years.
+Senator Schurz will deliver the eulogy upon Charles Sumner in Boston on the 29th - William M. Nelson has been appointed county treasurer of Fairfield, vice H. A. Smith, resigned.
+The Legislature of Virginia has elected Hon.
+R. M. T. Hunter as State Treasurer, in place of Mayo, who was removed for defalca-- The Muscogee cotton factory at Columbus shows a net profit of \$22,156.68 for the last twelve months, on a capital stock of \$157.-

-- The Legislature of Virginia has elected Hon.
-R. M. T. Hunter as State Treasurer, in place of Mayo, who was removed for defalcagiven to the line of railroads from Richmond to Atlanta, passing through North and South Carolina. - The Laurensville Herald records the death of Mr. Samuel R. Todd, jr., of that town, who had been suffering for a long period with consumption.
-He was an excellent young man, not more than 28 years old, and leaves wife and one child to mourn this untimely

-- The Muscogee cotton factory at Columbus shows a net profit of \$22,156.68 for the last twelve months, on a capital stock of \$157,-499.88.

-- D. Appleton & Co., the publishers, are said to have engaged the Misses Rollins, of Columbia, to write the biography of Governor - The Piedmont Air Line is the designation

-- The Air Line Railroad furnishes tickets from Greenville to Columbia, by the way of Charlotte, N. C., at the same rate as the direct route by the Greenville and Columbia Railroad.
+- D. Appleton & Co., the publishers, are said to have engaged the Misses Rollins, of Columbia, to write the biography of Governor man, not more than 28 years old, and leaves a wife and one child to mourn this untimely - The Air Line Railroad furnishes tickets from Greenville to Columbia, by the way of Charlotte, N. C., at the same rate as the direct route by the Greenville and Columbia Railroad.
 Besides, the saving of time is a valuable consideration, as the schedule is shorter by four